Constraints and Time Evolution in Generic $f$(Riemann) Gravity: Field Equations of (Riemann) theories

 \section{Field Equations of $f$(Riemann) theories}

-The field equations coming from the variation of the action (\ref{action1}) in the presence of a minimally coupled matter field are\footnote{There is a sign difference in the second term of the field equations in \cite{Deruelle}.}
+The field equations coming from variation of the action (\ref{action1}) in the presence of a minimally coupled matter field are\footnote{There is a sign difference in the second term of the field equations in \cite{Deruelle}.}

-where the round brackets denote symmetrization with a factor of 1/2.
-The proof of (\ref{EOM1}) is given in Appendix B. This equation includes higher derivatives of the metric.
-One can introduce auxiliary variables to simplify the ensuing discussion.
+where the round brackets denote symmetrization with a factor of $1/2$.
+In Appendix A, we gave the ADM decompositions of the necessary spacetime tensor fields, and then the proof of (\ref{EOM1}) is given in Appendix B. This equation includes fourth-order derivatives of the metric.
+One introduces auxiliary variables to simplify the ensuing discussion and lower the number of derivatives.
 Following \cite{Deruelle}, let us consider the "mother action":

-where two auxiliary fields $(\rho,\varphi)$ have been introduced.
-These rank-4 tensors have the same symmetries as the Riemann tensor and they are considered to be independent.
-Therefore variation of the action with respect to all fields can be written as
+\vphantom{}\\ where two auxiliary fields $(\rho,\varphi)$ have been introduced.
+These rank-4 tensors have the same symmetries as the Riemann tensor and are assumed to be independent of each other and the metric $g_{\mu\nu}$ tensor.
+Therefore, variation of the action with respect to all fields can be written as